1996 Indy 200 at Walt Disney World: Pre-Race News

-Practice and qualifying
+Practice & Qualifying Report

 On Wednesday, January 24, Tempero/Giuffre Racing entered David Kudrave in a second car, before rookie orientation began.
 Also, A. J. Foyt Enterprises entered Mike Groff on Thursday before the start of practice, in a third car that would be run during the season by the Sinden Racing Services rental crew.
 Richie Hearn led the first day of practice with a 181.827 mph lap, with Buddy Lazier in close pursuit.
 They would be the only drivers to dip into the 180 mph mark during the weekend, with Roberto Guerrero in third at just 179.292 mph.
 With three drivers from American Indycar still entered, IRL officials did not clear any of them to keep competing: Bill Tempero, whose best lap was a 152.207 mph, and Rick DeLorto, clearly off the pace at just 107.223 mph after 30 laps, failed to complete their driver's tests, while the car of the attending Jim Buick never appeared on pit road.

 On Friday morning practice, Eliseo Salazar clipped the wall at the exit of Turn 3 and lost control of the car, crashing first into the front-straight inside wall, and then right side into the Turn 1 outside wall.
 In the second impact, a stabilizing rod went through his cockpit, penetrating his right leg.
 Salazar was rushed by helicopter to Orlando Regional Medical Center, where he underwent surgeries for a fractured femur and thigh injuries, being listed afterwards in stable condition.
 Lazier led the session with a lap at 181.800 mph, followed by Hearn and Arie Luyendyk.

 Lazier, who had not placed higher than 16th in his 55 previous Indy car starts, qualified on pole with a best lap of 181.388 mph.
 Hearn fell just short of the 181 mph mark, settling for second on his first Indy car qualifying session.
 Seasoned veterans Guerrero and Luyendyk qualified third and fourth, the latter using a back-up car that would be later renumbered, in front of Scott Sharp and five further rookies.
 As expected by the nuances of their stock block engine, Team Menard struggled in qualifying, although Tony Stewart surprised by outqualifying his more established teammates, Eddie Cheever and Scott Brayton, despite having only completed 67 laps in winter testing.